 The most important thing to note is there is a deadline of the 31st March and the purchase must have completed on or before that date in order to benefit from the stamp duty relief.

-Danni Tsigarides is a member of our conveyancing team, based at our Blackfen office.
+Danni Tsigarides is a member of our conveyancing team.
 If you have any questions, regarding the stamp duty land tax holiday, please contact us on 020 8771 5254 and ask to speak to one of our residential property experts.